UAlbertaFSAE/f1tenth/docs/ONBOARDING.md

 and understanding the command line tools will make your life much easier:

 - [ROS2 command line interface](https://osrf.github.io/ros2multirobotbook/ros2_cli.html)
+  - **Note**: it is recommended to follow along with the cli tutorial inside our container as the ros2 environment is all set up for you (i.e. you will not have to install ros2 locally)

 If you still feel like you need more introduction, [the construct sim](https://app.theconstruct.ai/courses/) has some free courses that may be of some use.